nathanejohnson/whichca/README.md

     whichca dumpca

-This works on mac using the `security find-certificate -a -p` utility, which is what golang did under the covers until recently when they decided to defer to the darwin keychain for verification.
+This works on mac using the `security find-certificate -a -p` utility, which is what golang did under the covers until recently when they decided to defer to the darwin keychain api for verification.
 There are some caveats here, one being that the darwin keychain is more lax than the golang x509 parser, so some certs in the keychain might not get parsed correctly by golang.
 In the case it finds one of these, it will spit the